Moving to Atlanta, Georgia (Updated 2022)

 "There are pockets of people from all across the world, which are eager to showcase their own respective cultures.
 It retains the Southern charm, within all of that.
 It is the Mecca of civil rights and justice to this day.
 It also gave us Outkast."

-Expatistan is a great site to figure out the cost of living at a granular level.
-There you'll find information on rent, groceries, clothing, and pretty much everything else you could think of.
-Oh, and you can compare them to different other major cities around the world.
-To give you a brief idea of what you can expect for the cost of living in Atlanta, here are some numbers from Expatistan:
+If you want to get much more granular, check out Numbero.
+There you'll find information on rent, groceries, clothing, and pretty much everything else you could think of, and can compare the cost of living in Atlanta to different other major cities around the world.
+Here’s an overview what you can expect to pay for basic needs in Atlanta:

 Whether it's a long-distance move or just across town, we have teams of local professional movers ready to help.
 We can walk through your move options online or over the phone, with transaprent, easy-to-understand pricing.